dliktorius/programmers-week-2021/README.md

 **Requirements:** HTTP POST containing multipart/form-data.
 The image must be submitted in the form field named `file`.
 - **/api/labels/** - This endpoint uses the label detection feature of Rekognition to output a list of label(s) or tag(s) on whether the image is an object, scene, action, or concept.
 - **/api/celebrities/** - This endpoint uses the celebrity recognition feature of Rekognition to automatically recognize tens of thousands of well-known personalities in the image using machine learning.

+### Container Demo
+The **ContainerDemo** project makes use of Docker to containerize a Microsoft .NET Core based Web project.